Last Updated on

 I know we’re considering this in terms of metal players, and that’s generally a loud and heavily distorted affair.
 If you literally have zero intention of ever expecting to need a change and use the clean channel, by all means, give this one a go.

-AlternativeEngl Metalmaster 40 – like Laney and Blackstars we’ve looked at, this Engl comes with a more powerful big brother if you need.
+AlternativeEngl Metalmaster 40 – like Laney and Blackstars we’ve looked at, this Engl comes as the big brother with more power if you need.

 Whenever there’s a listicle of metal amps, it’s likely to be headed up by Diezel.
 They’re not a massively popular brand, but I’m very certain that’s to do with the cost.
 It’s a bit prohibitive to many players.